 While this study has only been performed on mouse models so far, the goal is to achieve similar results in human trials.
 Additional research and testing are needed to determine if the process is translatable.
 This approach has the potential to improve management of type 1 diabetes and could lead to a possible cure for the disease if results are sustainable in the long-term.

 Though not involved in this study, Diabetes Research Connection (DRC) supports advancements in type 1 diabetes research and treatment by providing critical funding to early career scientists.
 It is these types of studies that assist in transforming the future of diabetes care.
-Learn more and support these efforts by visiting http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.